Fogo9/UserLogin/README.md

 * The variables **String** and **Int** is created.

-* Values ​​are taken from the user with the scanner class.
+* Values are taken from the user with the scanner class.

 * Log in with username and password using the if construct.